kent-rasmussen/aztinstaller/README.md

 - If installation of any of the optional components fails, the installer will continue attempting to install remaining components.

 - If Python and/or Git are installed for the first time, the installer will not find them in the subsequent commands.
-So we run a windows batch file from a second shell to get the updated path into an output file and then read the path in for use in the remainder of the script.
+So we run a windows batch file from a second shell to get the updated path into an output file and then read the path from there for use in the remainder of the script.
+Last resort will be to use the py launcher if that is found but the python path is not.

 ## References